-A total of 24 holes were drilled during IODP Expedition 331, of which 21 recovered core.
-We recovered 300 m of core from 605 m of penetration, yielding an overall recovery of 49.6%.
-Holes C0013E and C0014G were cased with stainless steel pipe and capped with stainless steel corrosion caps with open outlets, and Hole C0016B was capped but not cased, above a 3 m insertion pipe.
-Four artificial hydrothermal vents were created by our drilling operations, in Holes C0013E, C0014G, C0016A, and C0016B, in which hydrothermal fluid formerly trapped in the subseafloor ascended up the hole and exited into the oceans (Fig. F9).
-All the hydrothermal vent emissions were confirmed to be >240°C using thermoseal strips taped to the outlet pipe of the corrosion cap.
-These newly created hydrothermal vents will serve as windows into the subseafloor and any associated microbial communities entrained into them in post-drilling, long-term monitoring studies of fluid composition and flow and of in situ microbial colonization.
+A total of 24 holes were drilled during Expedition 331, of which 21 recovered core.
+We drilled 708 m and recovered 312 m of core from 560 m attempted, vielding an overall recovery of 56%.
+This compares highly favorably with the only other attempt to drill a submarine felsic-hosted hydrothermal system during ODP Leg 193, which recorded an overall core recovery of 10.7% at the PACMANUS site in the Eastern Manus Basin, Papua New Guinea (Shipboard Scientific Party, 2002).
+Holes C0013E and C0014G were cased with stainless steel pipe and capped with stainless steel corrosion caps with open outlets, and Hole C0016B was capped but not cased above a 3 m insertion pipe.
+Four artificial hydrothermal vents were created by our drilling operations, in Holes C0013E, C0014G, C0016A, and C0016B, in which hydrothermal fluid formerly trapped in the subseafloor ascended up the hole and exited into the ocean (Fig. F9).
+All hydrothermal vent emissions were confirmed to be >240°C using thermoseal strips taped to the outlet pipe of the corrosion cap.
+These newly created hydrothermal vents will serve as windows into the subseafloor and any associated microbial communities entrained into them in postdrilling, longterm monitoring studies of fluid composition and flow and of in situ microbial colonization.